-Step 2: Intelligence gathering
+Step 2: Information gathering

-Before commencing the pentest, the tester will attempt to find all publically available information about the system and anything that would help in breaking in.
+Before commencing the pentest, the tester will attempt to find all publicly available information about the system and anything that would help in breaking in.
 These would assist in creating a plan of action as well as reveal potential targets.

 Step 3: Vulnerability assessment